fufexan/dn-movies/README.md

 - Have a web server set up with PHP (I used XAMPP).
 Make sure to also have a MySQL database (needed to store user ratings).
-- Clone this repo and place it in your public server folder.
+- Clone this repo and place it in your server's public folder.
 - Access it from a web browser.